Skip to content

 We speak English, Spanish, Polish, and Greek.

-Boone Divorce and Family Law
+Boone Divorce Lawyer

-Boone Divorce and Family Law Attorneys
+Boone Divorce Attorneys

 When facing the prospect of divorce, you likely have many questions.
 Spousal support, child support, division of property – all of these matters can feel daunting, and for good reason.
-Even a short-lived marriage can have many legal issues to work through, and an experienced attorney can provide much needed peace of mind.
+Even a short-lived marriage can have many legal issues to work through, and an experienced Family Law attorney can provide much-needed peace of mind.
+At Epperson Law Group, PLLC, we have decades of experience working with clients just like you.
+Our Boone family law attorneys are ready to help you navigate the process and provide knowledgeable guidance – keeping your best interests in mind every step of the way.
+Don’t hesitate to contact us today.

-What are grounds for divorce in North Carolina?
+What are the grounds for divorce in North Carolina?

 North Carolina is a no-fault divorce state, which means that either spouse can bring forth an action to end the marriage, and they don’t have to prove that the other spouse did anything wrong.
 Typically, you can just state “irreconcilable differences.”